eForms Logo

 Connecticut Firearm Bill of Sale | Form DPS-3-C

-A Connecticut firearm bill of sale (Form DPS-3-C) is a legal document that a seller presents to a buyer during the sale of a firearm in the State of Connecticut.
-It proves that the transaction took place in a legal environment.
-The form can also be used as proof of a legal change of ownership.
+A Connecticut firearm bill of sale (Form DPS-3-C) is a legal document that a seller presents to a buyer during the sale of a firearm in Connecticut.
+It proves that the transaction took place in a legal environment and can also be used as proof of a legal change of ownership.

 Privately Selling a Firearm